The first notable thing about the Cata del Vino de Montilla Moriles in Córdoba is that there is no red wine!!! <Insert shocked face emoji here!>

 Of course, all the usual Córdobes dishes are available here including ‘rabo de toro’ (beef), ‘flamenquin’ (ham rolled and wrapped in cheese and fried breadcrumbs), cured cheese and jamón.
 They all go so well with the wine and provide a bit of sustenance for being able to continue on into the night.
 I will write another blog entry on Andaluz dishes very soon!

 Previously, I preferred to attend the night session but queuing up for over an hour despite having pre-bought tickets online was a big deterrent.
-For the day session, you walk in freely without queuing and you then also have the best of both worlds because after the Cata, we went on to a fabulous newish bar nearby called La Estación where a live bad played latin beats right into the night.
-Fabulous!
+For the day session, you walk in freely without queuing which is much more appealing than the long queue that forms for the night session.

 The Cata del Vino is now an integral part of the Córdobes spring calendar, celebrating its 35th anniversary this year.
 I would still love it if they served red wine here but it’s just not cultivated so much in the province.
 I’ll save that for a drive around the bodegas of La Rioja in the future 😉 .